kumarsakthivel7054-tech/732224AI058Kumar/docs/2_onclick.email.md

-1. Create New Workflow
+Step 1: Create New Workflow

 Click New Workflow

-2. Add “On form submission”
+Step 2: Add “On Form Submission”

 Click +